suryanox/crumble/docs/decisions/README.md

 log at all if anything is mid-transaction when it runs. acceptable — matches how VACUUM is commonly run during low-activity windows anyway in real systems too.

+## log compaction — snapshot + atomic rename, not in-place rewrite
+writing a snapshot record directly into the live log file risks a crash mid-write leaving a half-old-half-new corrupted file. instead: write the snapshot to a separate temp file, fsync it (same append_record path already used everywhere else), then rename it over the original.
+POSIX rename is atomic — the file at that path is always either the fully-old or fully-new version, never torn, same durability discipline as everything else in this project, just applied to the log file itself this time instead of a page.

+replay treats a Snapshot record as a full REPLACEMENT of everything before it, not a merge — a snapshot already captures the complete state as of when it was written, so anything logged before it is redundant by definition once the snapshot exists.